boazbk/crypto/lec_03_pseudorandom-generators.md

 to exist and hence we make the following conjecture:

 >**Conjecture (The PRG conjecture):** For every $n$, there exists a pseudorandom generator $G$ mapping $n$ bits to $n+1$ bits.^[The name "The PRG conjecture" is non-standard.
 In the literature this is known as the conjecture of existence of pseudorandom generators.
-This is a weaker form of "The Optimal PRG Conjecture" presented in my [intro to theoretical CS lecture notes](https://goo.gl/G7bU4M) since the PRG conjecture only posits the existence of pseudorandom generators with arbitrary polynomial blowup, as opposed to an exponential blowup posited in the optimal PRF conjecture.]
+This is a weaker form of "The Optimal PRG Conjecture" presented in my [intro to theoretical CS lecture notes](https://goo.gl/G7bU4M) since the PRG conjecture only posits the existence of pseudorandom generators with arbitrary polynomial blowup, as opposed to an exponential blowup posited in the optimal PRG conjecture.]

 As was the case for the cipher conjecture, and any other conjecture, there are two natural questions regarding the PRG conjecture: why should we believe it and why should we care.
 Fortunately, the answer to the first question is simple: